kashansunday/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, this translates to writing clean, maintainable code that solves problems efficiently without unnecessary complexity.
 Strive for clarity and modularity in your programs, as they're easier to debug, enhance, and collaborate on.
 Always remember, code is read far more often than it's written."

 "Program wisely by prioritizing readability and consistency over premature optimization.
 It's better to have a working solution that's easy to understand than an optimized but convoluted one.
 Also, embrace version control, automated testing, and continuous learning—these are the pillars of modern software development practices."

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, prioritize your tasks based on their importance and deadlines.
+By giving priority to the tasks that need to get done first, you can ensure that you are making progress on the right things.

+Second, always plan your day or week ahead of time.
+Write down your goals for the day and break them down into smaller tasks.
+Then, allocate time for each task during your working hours.
+Planning ahead will prevent you from getting overwhelmed by tasks and help ensure you have enough time to complete everything.
+ - 来自helpful assistant